becca-bailey/gatsby-site/_posts/2016-04-05-multi-arity-functions-in-clojure.md

       (println (apply str "I like to eat " (clojure.string/join ", "(butlast items)) ", and " (last items) "."))))
 {% endhighlight %}

 Now, we've added some more flexibility to this function.
 While the conditional statements for 1 or 2 arguments work essentially the same way as the first function we wrote, the *else* condition allows for any number of arguments.
 Joining `butlast items` allows us to add a comma after any number of items in our list (except the last item) before adding an *and* before the last item.
-Now, we could input a much longer list, and still get a grammmatically correct sentence.
+Now, we could input a much longer list, and still get a grammatically correct sentence.

 `(favorite-foods-list "mangoes" "rice-a-roni" "ice cream" "pizza" "broccoli" "grilled cheese")`